Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 	-Breagar's Portrait for EE should not be pixelated for some means of ingame display (uses the L portrait everywhere).
 	-Added a note to the readme that Breagar's pips in one handed (single) weapon style will not be applied while he has an injured arm.

+12.0.0:	(2022-06-01) by jastey
+	-added Russian version by AlexKaran
+	-Worldmap entry for EE should be in correct format -improved script additions for SoD (all blocks added via EXTEND_BOTTOM should end with a Continue()) -fixed reference errors in scripts
+	-typo correction

 ***************************************************************************************************************